 Statistical analysis

 Species richness was investigated through the analysis of rarefaction curves to verify that the reading depth was adequate.
 The function rarecurve from R package vegan [25] with parameter step = 100 was used.
+Alignment results were filtered for percent_identity > 95% and e-value < 1e-5.
+In case of multiple alignments, the one with the smallest e-value was retained.
 A portion of obtained sequences did not align on the rbcL database of interest.
 Clusters not aligning on the rbcL database were aligned via blast on the Bos Taurus 3.1.1 genome via the NCBI online nucleotide Blast tool (https://blast.ncbi.nlm.nih.gov/).
-Alignment results were filtered for percent_identity > 95% and e-value < 1e-5.
-In case of multiple alignments, the one with the smallest e-value was retained.

 In this study each sample was considered as an isolated ecosystem, thus allowing the use of statistical tools developed in the ecological field such as alpha (Shannon and Simpson) and beta diversity analysis [26,27,28,29].
 These two methodological approaches aim to provide objective and comparable measures of biological diversity present in each community.
 All the considered diversity statistics were computed using the R package vegan [25].